MikaLorielle/PyPP-Interpreter/README.md

-# Brython-Interpreter
+# PyPP-Interpreter [Python ++]
 ![Image Description](https://drive.usercontent.google.com/download?id=1pzSfyMqItfW1uNN5JNk6MJz8T3SteoVA&export=download&authuser=0)

 Python with brackets.
 It is a single script.
 It's that simple.
 Everything is in one script.

-Bry.py is the actual interpreter if that is what you came for.
+PyPP.py is the actual interpreter if that is what you came for.

 I have an example script above.
 It can also be used as an object if that's what you need.
 Everything is in the Brackthon folder.